 Initialize PubNub

-Before you start calling PubNub APIs, you must initialize the PubNub object in your app.
-This initialization uses the publish and subscribe keys you got from the Admin Portal and allows you to work with PubNub functionality.
-The PubNub object is also where you configure the behavior of the client, such as what to do when a connection is interrupted or whether to encrypt messages.
+Before you start calling PubNub APIs, you must initialize the PubNub object in your application.
+This step uses the publish and subscribe keys from the Admin Portal and enables PubNub functionality.
+You can customize how PubNub works by setting different options.
+These options control security, performance, and features—for example, how to handle a connection interruption or whether to encrypt messages.
+Transport encryption (SSL/TLS) is enabled by default.

-You only need to provide subscribeKey and userId if you want your app to receive messages.
-If you plan on sending messages, you must configure publishKey as well.
+You only need to provide subscribeKey and a User ID to receive messages.
+If you plan to send messages, you must also configure publishKey.
 There are other ways of initializing PubNub, depending on the features you want to use.

-It's up to you to define a userId, which is a UTF-8 encoded String of up to 64 characters used to identify the device that connects to PubNub.
+It's up to you to define a userId, which is a UTF-8 encoded string of up to 92 characters used to identify the device that connects to PubNub.

 Check out how easy it is: